Virtual Headache Specialist

 -Good choice to give shortly prior to an expected and known migraine trigger (menstruation, air travel, etc.)

 Yes, you can use a triptan and an abortive gepant such as Nurtec, Ubrelvy, or Zavspret in the same day.
-Migraine patients like to have, and should have, a war chest to use if the first medicine fails.
+Migraine patients should have a war chest to use if the first medicine fails.
 The gepants fit in nicely to this scenario in that they can be used together with a triptan.

 Just a reminder though that you can not combine triptans and DHE (dihydroergotamine) in the same 24 hours.

-The triptans were and have been a game changer for millions of migraine patients in aborting migraine attacks.
+The triptans were a game changer for millions of migraine patients in aborting migraine attacks.
 Using the highest available triptan dose is also generally recommended to see the full effect.
 We see many patients who have “failed triptans”, but on further history they were put on very low doses (such as 25 mg sumatriptan, when 100 mg is the standard dose).
 Even so, about 30% of migraineurs do not respond to triptans, only 1/3rd are pain-free at 2 hours, and only 17-25% remain pain-free at 24 hours.
 Therefore, although the majority respond well to triptans, not everyone does.
-Luckily, there are other medication options including two brand new classes of migraine abortive medications (gepants, ditans), and these are detailed here.
+Luckily, there are other medication options including the newer classes of migraine abortive medications (gepants, ditans) now available.

 IF YOU HAVE HEADACHE, MIGRAINE, OR FACIAL PAIN AND ARE LOOKING FOR ANSWERS ON ANYTHING RELATED TO IT, A HEADACHE SPECIALIST IS HERE TO HELP, FOR FREE!